Musician Ear Plugs and Monitors

 IEMs work best if they are custom molded to fit each musician’s ears personally.
 There is also an option of universal fit musician monitors.
 Universal IEMs typically come with interchangeable foam or silicone tips to allow for a semi-custom fit.

-Earmolds and IEMs can be custom made (using a mold) to fit your unique ear shape by an audiologist.
+Earmolds and IEMs can be custom made (using a mold) to fit your unique ear shape by an hearing care expert.

 The ear impression that is used to make the earmold or in-ear monitor is the most important part of the process in getting a good custom fit.
 The quality of the ear impression material and technique directly impacts the sound quality, sound isolation, and comfort that is achieved with the earmold.

-Because this part of the process is so crucial, it's important that you work with an experienced and trained audiologist.
+Because this part of the process is so crucial, it’s important that you work with an experienced and trained hearing care expert.

-Speak with our audiologists about the experience they have in custom fitting patients with musician’s ear plugs and IEMs and about your options for high-quality occupational hearing protection.
+Speak with our hearing care experts about the experience they have in custom fitting patients with musician’s ear plugs and IEMs and about your options for high-quality occupational hearing protection.